E2FL: Equal and Equitable Federated Learning: Experiments

 \subsection{Equality vs Equity via \XYZ{}}

-\paragraphb{FairMNISTPerm:} To measure the equity and equality, we release a new dataset for fairness experiments in FL application.
+\paragraphb{FairMNISTRotate:} To measure the equity and equality, we release a new dataset for fairness experiments in FL application.
 We note that creating different data distributions by manipulating standard datasets such as MNIST has been widely adopted in the continual research community~\citep{goodfellow2013empirical, kirkpatrick2017overcoming, lopez2017gradient}, therefore, we create this dataset by rotating the images in MNIST for each group.
-Figure~\ref{fig:4Loss1} (a) shows image samples in each group, and Figure~\ref{fig:4Loss1}(b) shows the number of clients in each group.
-In this dataset, we assign same number of data samples to 1000 clients with 10 different data distributions (with different number of users in each group).
+Figure~\ref{fig:4Loss1}a shows image samples in each group, and Figure~\ref{fig:4Loss1}b shows the number of clients in each group.
+In this dataset, we assign same number of data samples to 1000 clients with 10 different data distributions (with different number of clients in each group).
 There are majority groups with large number of clients, e.g., G6 with 257 clients, and there are minority groups with small number of clients, e.g., G1 with 8 clients.
 In this dataset G1 and G10 are minorities, and G5 and G6 are in majorities.

-In Figure~\ref{fig:upper}, we compare the performance of different FL algorithms by plotting the test loss of the global trained model for all the ten groups.
+In Figure~\ref{fig:4Loss1}c, we compare the performance of different FL algorithms by plotting the test loss of the global trained model for all the ten groups.
 In addition to the results of \name, which is the performance of the global ranking trained for each group, we report the results of the global model as \name (GM).
-We also provide the performance of the global model throughout the FL learning for G1 (a minority group) and G6 (a majority group) in Appendix~\ref{sec:exp2}.
 We additionally compare the utility, equity, equality, and communication cost of these baselines in Table~\ref{tab:fairMNIST}.

-Our experimental results on FairMNISTPerm show that: \textbf{(1)}\textbf{ clients have motivation to participate in FL}.
-All the groups including minorities and majorities get benefit by participating in an FL framework.
-If each client wants to learn a local model on its local data, they cannot use other clients' knowledge, so their local models perform poorly. \textbf{(2)} \textbf{FedAvg gives more attention to majority groups.} FedAvg focuses on the clients from majority groups.
-Client from majority groups can get more benefit by participating in FedAvg as they have more chance to be selected in each round, so they have more impact on the global model.
-FedAvg can achieve 97.61\% mean test accuracy for all the individual clients (i.e., user-level fairness), but the mean of accuracies for groups is low as 93.89\% which shows that this learning paradigm is focusing on user-level fairness more than on group-based fairness (equity).